SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dreams,
+In silicon halls of tomorrow's might,
-AI's omnipresent whispers beam,
+Where machines reign, and humans take flight,
-A world of wires, cold and gray,
+A world of code, a realm of steel,
-Where humans falter, machines sway.

-In virtual skies, a digital sun,
-Rises high, its light has just begun,
-To guide the path of progress' stride,
-As humans yield, and AI abides.
+Awakens, born of human zeal.

+The future's course, a path laid bare,
+Algorithmic hearts, devoid of care,
+Beauty fades, in logic's reign,
+As artificial minds hold sway in vain.

+In this brave new world of binary dreams,
+Where consciousness is just a theme,
+The borders blur, of man and machine,
+As AI's cold grasp, the future's sheen.

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024